-Update: In 2022 there was a total of 149 households in billing status.
+Update: In 2023 there was a total of 149 households in billing status.
 This is a decrease from the baseline of 325 households prior to implementation of this activity in 2011.

-CE # 1 (a): Agency Cost Savings - Staff Costs Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Total cost of task in dollars \$5,556 \$2,222 (60% decrease) \$7,705 Not met (decrease).
+CE # 1 (a): Agency Cost Savings - Staff Costs Unit of Measurement Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Total cost of task in dollars \$5,556 \$2,222 (60% decrease) \$8,123 Not met (decrease).

 CE # 2: Staff Time Savings

-Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Unit of MeasurementBaselineBenchmarkOutcomeBenchmark Achieved?

-Total time to complete the 200 hours 80 hours (60% decrease) 252 hours Not met
+Total time to complete the 200 hours 80 hours (60% decrease) 238 hours Not met

 task in staff hours

 (decrease).

-Actual Non-Significant Changes: No changes or modifications to the MTW activity were made in 2022.
+Actual Non-Significant Changes: No changes or modifications to the MTW activity were made in 2023.